aseemj745/Medical-Device-System-Portfolio/automated-pacemaker-and-circuit-tester/single-chamber-circuit-tester/README.md

 - Individual failed tests can be re-executed once to rule out transient effects
 - **Failures caused by current violations or gate test failures are not eligible for re-test and are directly routed to manual inspection**
 - Persistent failures are routed to manual inspection
-- Final device status is reported as PASS or FAIL

 ---